 Prior to coaching at Midland, Bisch spent four seasons as the defensive coordinator/defensive backs and linebackers coach at the New Mexico Military Institute that won the 2013 El Toro Bowl, the first bowl victory for NMMI since 1999, and helped lead the Colts to three consecutive winning seasons for the first time since 1969.
 Bisch began his coaching career as a graduate assistant followed by running backs coach at Minnesota State University, Mankato from 2010-2012.

 Bisch graduated from the University of Wisconsin-River Falls in 2008 with a degree in health and human performance studies and was a defensive back for the Falcons, being named All-WIAC in 2007 and 2008.
+During his career at UW-River Falls, Bisch served as a seasonal intern for the Kansas City Chiefs in 2007 and 2008.
 He later graduated from Minnesota State in 2011 with a master’s in physical education in sport management.

-Bisch is originally from Madison Lake, Minn., and currently lives in Bemidji with his wife, Tarrah (Sweet), and son, Ezra.
+Bisch is originally from Madison Lake, Minn., and currently lives in Bemidji with his wife, Tarrah (Sweet), and two sons, Ezra and Simeon.